 Camp Nou Stadium

-Just as Catalan modernist buildings are a must-see attractions for architecture lovers, Camp Nou is a must-see attraction for football fans.
+Just as Catalan modernist buildings are a must-see attraction for architecture lovers, Camp Nou is a must-see attraction for football fans.
 Camp Nou was one of the venues for the 1992 Summer Olympics in Barcelona and is now home to FC Barcelona.
-The 99,354-seat stadium is the largest in Europe and the second largest in the world.
+The 62,652-seat stadium is the largest in Europe, with a final planned capacity of ~105,000.

 Montjuic